And the Night Stood Still

 "And the Night Stood Still" is a song written by Diane Warren and performed by Dion with backing vocals by Patty Smyth and Dave Edmunds.
-The song reached No. 16 on the adult contemporary chart and No. 75 on the Billboard Hot 100 in 1989.
-It was featured on his 1989 album, Yo Frankie.
+It was produced and arranged by Edmunds.

-The song was produced and arranged by Edmunds.
+The song reached No. 16 on the Adult Contemporary chart and No. 75 on the Billboard Hot 100 in 1989.
+It was featured on his 1989 album Yo Frankie.

 A music video was produced for the song and aired on MTV.